Choisj91/python_basics/README.md

 Learn basic grammar of python and know how to use

-Learn all the concepts of funcion, class, parameter etc..
+Learn all the concepts of funcion, class, parameter etc...